PROTECTIVE PROPERTY TRUST

 CASE STUDY 2 TENANTS IN COMMON

-Tony and Kathy change the ownership of the property to tenants in common.
-They then write their Wills so they each leave their half of the property to their daughters, in trust to be given to the daughters on the death of the survivor.
+Tony and Kathy change the ownership of their property to Tenants in Common.
+They write their wills so they each leave their half of the property in Trust to be given to their daughters on the death of the survivor.
 Unfortunately Tony dies in a car accident.
-The life insurance clears the mortgage as planned.
-Tony’s half of the property now passes into the trust held for Tina and Julie until the death of Kathy.
-Kathy meets Carl and they get married with Kathy owning her half of the property.
-Sadly 10 years later Kathy dies, her half of the property passes to Tina and Julie who now own the property in full.
+Tony's half of the property now passes into the Trust to be given o their daughters on Kathy's death.
+Kathy meets Karl and they get married, Karl now owns half of Kathy's share of the house but, Tony's half belongs to his daughter's.

 David and Sylvia are concerned about losing their property should they go into care.
 They want their house to pass to their only daughter June, so decide to take a property protection trust through their Will.
 They have little savings but the house is worth £200,000.
 David dies his half of the property passes into the trust to be given to June on the death of Sylvia.
 Two years later Sylvia is diagnosed with Dementia and goes into care.
 The Local Authority takes Sylvia’s half of the property to fund her care and June inherits £100,000 her father's half of the property.